stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 circumnavigated the wall.

-  I had not progressed far before I decided that the curvature indicated a circular enclosure of about an hundred yards&rsquo; diameter&mdash;provided the outline was regular.
+  I had not progressed far before I decided that the curvature indicated a circular enclosure of about an hundred yards' diameter--provided the outline was regular.
 This would mean that the dead man lay near the wall at a point almost opposite the region where I had started.
 Was he just inside or just outside the enclosure?
 This I would soon ascertain.